 Eighteen years later, Bradley has grown into a bafflingly likable young man under Gretsella’s extremely tolerant—one might even say doting—eye.
 But the witch’s hopes for an unremarkable yet fulfilling life for her son are shattered when small woodland animals start prophesying that he is the lost prince and should ascend to the throne.
 Bradley ignores Gretsella’s advice that prophecies and talking chipmunks are to be avoided at all costs, and sets off for the capital.
 But soon confusion and chaos are reigning, and scheming courtiers are using Bradley for their own ends.
 Sometimes a witch has to roll up her sleeves and take matters into her own cauldron.
 So Gretsella sets off to bring about the downfall of her darling son…

 The Somewhat Wicked Witch of Brigandale was utterly absurd.
 I really struggled with this one and couldn’t connect with the characters at all.
-The author has them jumping from one ludicrous situation to the next, and I never felt like there was much of a point to anything they were doing.
+The author has them jumping from one ludicrous situation to the next, and I never felt like there was a good reason for anything they were doing.
 Gretsella also doesn’t sabotage her son’s kingdom or his ascension to the throne—she actually goes there and fixes what he’s broken.

 Bradley is a few slices short of a full loaf and can barely function on his own.
 I have no idea why a character would be written to be so dull and dimwitted, especially when he was raised by a crafty witch who’s supposed to think several steps ahead.
 The book also doesn’t mention its LGBTQ+ themes anywhere, but as Gretsella herself puts it, Bradley is easily distracted by anything in trousers.
 It’s a semi-prevalent part of the story, and I wish it had been advertised—or at least mentioned—somewhere in the book's marketing.